 The market risk refers to the risk of loss arising from the fluctuation of market prices.
-A change in the market value of interest-bearing contracts related to Hypo Group's business operations may result from a change in the general interest rate level, a change in the credit risk related to the counterparty, limited supply of an instrument on the market (lack of liquidity) or a combination of these.
+The subtypes of market risk are interest rate, economic value, credit spread, currency, stock and commodity risk.
+Market risk also includes the possibility of loss caused by changes in various risk factors (e.g. volatility or correlation).
+A change in the market value of interestbearing contracts related to Hypo Group's business operations may result from a change in the general interest rate level, a change in the credit risk related to the counterparty, limited supply of an instrument on the market (lack of liquidity) or a combination of these.
 Future valuations of the assets for which Hypo Group has already recorded or estimated write-downs, which will reflect the then-prevailing market conditions, may result in significant changes in the fair values of these assets.
-Further, the value of certain financial instruments are recorded at fair value, which is determined by using market prices from active capital markets that are inherently uncertain and which may change over time or may ultimately be inaccurate.
+Further, the value of certain financial instruments held by Hypo Group, such as debt securities and interest rate derivatives, are recorded at fair value, which is determined by using market prices from active capital markets that are inherently uncertain and which may change over time or may ultimately be inaccurate.
 Any of these factors could require Hypo Group to recognise further write-downs or realise impairment charges, which may have a material adverse effect on Hypo Group's business, financial condition and results of operations.